-$\forall a \in m \bullet : \ \mathcal{C}{\mathcal{A}}(a) = 0.$
+$$\forall a \in m \bullet : C_A(a) = 0.$$

-What makes Petri-Nets particularly interesting is the fact that we can check what is going to happen when methods may continually fire in arbitrary order.
-Note that at no point, we mentioned anything about time, sequence, order etc. Hence, the stated questions can be analyzed without knowledge of time.
-This holds particularly true for paths, circuits and deadlocks.
+What makes Petri-Nets particularly interesting is that we can check what will happen when methods may continually fire in arbitrary order.
+Note that we never mentioned anything about time, sequence, order, etc. Hence, the stated questions can be analyzed without knowledge of time.
+This holds particularly true for paths, circuits, and deadlocks.